danielharrell/open-eyes-lect-2017-18/Open.md

 this to Bergson.)

 #### Leftovers from outline

+But if this is so, if being open means being closed, then the word "open" might make us wonder all the more.
+For what would it mean to be open without being closed?
+Open without qualification?
+Simply open?
+Truly open?
+Open?
+If such a thing were possible, then how?

 - For again the way our
 eyes seem open is the way we seem to see *through* them to